Gatekeeper - Herts & Middx Butterfly Conservation

 Larval Foodplants

-Cock's-foot Dactylis glomerata, Annual Meadow-grass Poa annua, Rough Meadow-grass Poa trivialis, Sheep's Fescue Festuca ovina, Creeping Bent Agrostis stolonifera, Rye-grass Lolium spp., Common Couch Elytrigia repens
+Cock's-foot Dactylis glomerata, Annual Meadow-grass Poa annua, Rough Meadow-grass Poa trivialis, Sheep's Fescue Festuca ovina, Creeping Bent Agrostis stolonifera, Perennial Rye-grass Lolium perenne.
+[Common Couch Elytrigia repens]

 Adult Food Sources